 First – you should know I’m a planner, goal setter, and writer.
 I love to have something pretty to write in and my goals scrolled across things.

 With that said – at the end of each year, I listen to Jim Rohn’s Art of Exceptional Living.
 I’ll even listen to the chapter on goals with pen and paper.
 After buying a few thousand dollar productivity training – his mindset and goal training is still the best one out there.
 Plus, it’s under $15.

 From there – I write out goals for the next year, 3 years and 5 years.

 My problem is usually that I write them and only remember 1 or 2 and don’t take daily action towards the others – so I knew finding the right planner and system would be key.

-I struggled to find the right weekly and daily planner at first though.
+I struggled to find the right weekly and daily planner at first, though.
 Here are 3 planning methods that crashed and burned (for me).

-On the top of the month – I would write down my 1 year goal and break it down into a monthly goal.
-Then I would put to-do’s on some of the days.
+On the top of the month – I would write down my 1-year goal and break it down into a monthly goal.
+Then I would put to-dos on some of the days.

 This was a system I had heard Amy Porterfield used a lot.
-It helped with figuring out when my mom and I wanted to host trainings for our team, and it helped plan our family vacations – but that was about it!
+It helped with figuring out when my mom and I wanted to host training for our team, and it helped plan our family vacations – but that was about it!

-Verdict: If you need to figure out a broad sense of where launches, trainings, and trips should go – the system was helpful.
+Verdict: If you need to figure out a broad sense of where launches, training, and trips should go – the system was helpful.
 However, I hated that I couldn’t carry the calendar with me.
 It also didn’t leave room for a daily agenda or notes.

 Then, I tried a Lilly Pulitzer Planner.